BIOSCI 335 : Ecological Physiology

 |Capability 6:||Social and Environmental Responsibilities|

 - Be able to describe how animals acclimatize, acclimate or adapt to different stressors, such as limited oxygen, and food, excess or limited heat.
-Understand how comparative methods can be applied to explore differences in physiology such as rates of scaling, ageing, endothermy and digestion.
-Understand how physiology adjusts or responds to internal (i.e. exercise, fed/fasted states) or external (e.g. temperature, oxygen) changes.
+Describe how comparative methods can be applied to explore differences in physiology such as rates of scaling, ageing, endothermy and digestion.
+Describe how physiology adjusts or responds to internal (i.e. exercise, fed/fasted states) or external (e.g. temperature, oxygen) changes.
 (Capability 1, 2, 3 and 4)

 - Apply comparative methods to explore differences in physiology such as scaling or body size, rates of ageing, endothermy and digestion, or changes in environmental parameters.
 (Capability 1, 2 and 3)